pippim/pippim.github.io/programs/homa.md

 # Introduction

 **HomA** (**Hom**e **A**utomation) automatically searches LAN, WiFi and Bluetooth.
-It allows you to turn devices on and off from your computer.
-Devices such as:
+It allows you to control the following devices from your computer:

 - Sony Bravia KDL Televisions / Professional Displays using REST API
 - TCL Google Android TVs using ADB (Android Debugging Bridge)